-Tuscan villa, to renovated, on a hill in the Chianti between the vineyards with panoramic views over the Tuscan vines.
+Tuscan villa, to be renovated, on a hill in the Chianti region between vineyards with panoramic views.
 Completely detached and fenced with 14 acres (5.8 hectares – 12.5 dunam) own land.

 It is possible to transform it into a luxurious villa with a swimming pool, vineyards, and olive trees.
 But it is also possible to start an agriturismo business in hospitality and start your own Chianti production of wines and local Tuscan cuisine.

 The structure is partially renovated, for example the roof and other outer structure walls.

 However, the building requires a final phase of renovation, which depends on the needs and wishes of the new owner.

 The total main building area is 455 sqm.

 Ground floor: it is possible to create between 5 – 8 rooms.

 First floor: it is possible to create between 5 – 7 rooms.